 Exposure to coronavirus when travelling to and from school and within wider social groupings (outside school).
-(Predominantly applicable to secondary pupils) Pupils Serious Pupil travel arrangements have been taken into consideration in our plans for opening as follows: • We will encourage pupils to walk or cycle to school where possible.
+(Predominantly applicable to secondary pupils) Pupils Serious Pupil travel arrangements have been taken into consideration in our plans for opening as follows: We will encourage pupils to walk or cycle to school where possible.
 Low Low Risk of exposure to coronavirus whilst using school vehicles.
 Pupils and staff Serious We have no school vehicles Low Low Potential for increased exposure to coronavirus (and potential for introduction into the school) through staff use of public transport at peak times.
 All staff Serious None of our staff use public transport when travelling to work.
-Low Low 7) always keep occ cupied spaces well ve ntilated Ventilation (Open windows and doors are recommended as a means of improving air Falls from height (open windows) All premises occupants Serious Whilst taking into consideration the necessity to increase ventilation by improving air circulation within the building we have advised staff that window opening restrictors must not be removed.
+Low Low Ventilation (Open windows and doors are recommended as a means of improving air Falls from height (open windows) All premises occupants Serious Whilst taking into consideration the necessity to increase ventilation by improving air circulation within the building we have advised staff that window opening restrictors must not be removed.
 Low Low circulation within the building) Use of air conditioning accelerates the spread of coronavirus All premises occupants Serious The risk of air conditioning spreading coronavirus (COVID-19) in the workplace is extremely low.
 Low Low

-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 49 of 75 -- ------------ -----------------------------
+DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 50 of 76 -- ------------ -----------------------------